Virtual-Finland-Development/authentication-gw/docs/frontend-app-usage.md

 # Frontend app usage

-Requests to the backend are accompanied with an `appContext` token which is a base64 encoded string of the following JSON object:
+Requests to the backend are accompanied with an `appContext` token which is a base64 encoded and url encoded string of the following JSON object:

 ```json
 {